sentinel-official/docs/docs/validator-setup/node-setup.md

 ## Configure Sentinel Hub

 ### Genesis File
 Let's initialize the Sentinel Hub using the Genesis file, a JSON file which defines the initial state of Sentinel blockchain.
-The state defined in the genesis file contains all the necessary information, like initial token allocation, genesis time, default parameters, and more
+The state defined in the genesis file contains all the necessary information, like initial coin allocation, genesis time, default parameters, and more

 ```bash
 sentinelhub init --chain-id sentinelhub-2 "Your Validator Name"